mosaicml/composer/docs/source/notes/auto_grad_accum.rst

         grad_accum=2,
     )

-The setting ``grad_accum=2`` means that the batch is split into two smaller microbatches, effectively halving the total peak memory usage of the model.
+The setting ``grad_accum=2`` means that the batch is split into two smaller microbatches, effectively halving the total peak memory usage of the model (for more details, see :doc:.
 This technique is common in training language models whose memory footprint can exceed GPU memory, or in high resolution computer vision models.

 While a useful technique, it's tedious to constantly try different gradient accumulation steps to get your model to fit, and more so to adjust whenever you change the batch size, move to a different GPU such as in a colab notebook, or change how many GPUs to train across.
 Too high of a gradient accumulation, and each microbatch size is too small for efficient GPU computing.
 Too low, and your model may throw a CUDA Out of Memory (OOM) error.
 Finding that magical combination of gradient accumulation, batch size, number of devices, etc. in these settings can be frustrating.